 Conservation organizations may be local chapters of state, regional or national groups.
 Eligible applicants must provide a federal tax number or social security number in order register with the State of Michigan to facilitate grant funding.
 A partner organization must name a project contact person / representative and include appropriate contact information on the application.
 Eligible partner organizations may apply for funding for multiple projects in a fiscal year, each of which will be evaluated independently.
 Eligible partner organizations may not apply for funding for unspecified projects or purposes.

-State owned lands are not eligible for NLP Deer PLAN funding in 2022.
+State owned lands are not eligible for NLP Deer PLAN funding.
 Currently, there are existing mechanisms for partnerships between the DNR and external partners to enhance state land wildlife habitat.
 If you are interested in partnering on state lands, you should contact the respective local wildlife biologist to explore feasibility.